 Any is the most common type in the VIL type system.
 All types in VIL are type compliant to Any.
 In particular, Any is used as type if the actual type is unknown at parsing time and shall be determined dynamically at runtime.
 Therefore, Any can be assigned to variables of any type (but no specific operations can be executed on Any).
 Any can be converted automatically into a String, Real Integer or Boolean.

-Boolean == (AnyType r) / != (AnyType a)
+Boolean == (Any r) / != (Any a)

 True if the operand is the same as r.

-Boolean <> (AnyType a)
+Boolean <> (Any a)

 True if the operand is different from a.

-String getLocale (AnyType a) / locale (AnyType a)
+String getLocale (Any a) / locale (Any a)

 Returns the (global) locale via operand as “language” or “language_country”.
 As in IVML / OCL, the default locale is “en_US”, but may be redefined by the implementing tool, e.g., via properties.